Skip to content

 The child run response includes parent_run_id, root_run_id, and depth fields so you can reconstruct the full execution tree.

-If the server restarts while runs are in running status, those runs become “ghosts” --- they will never complete because the asyncio task is gone.
-On startup, the execution service calls fail_ghost_runs() to mark all running runs as failed with the error message "Ghost run: server restarted while running".
+If the server restarts while runs are in pending or running status, those runs become “ghosts” --- they will never complete because the asyncio task is gone.
+On startup, the execution service calls fail_ghost_runs() to mark pending and running runs as failed with error: "API server restarted during execution".

 MethodHow

 GUIClick the Run button on the canvas topbar.
-Enter an instruction in the run dialog.
+Committed clean workflows run on main; dirty workflows create a simulation branch.